Ira1221/test-project/README.md

 # test-project
-This project was created for educational purposes to practice automated testing using Playwright.
+This project was created for educational purposes to practice automated testing.
 Reviewed a login test with valid credentials.
-To install Playwright, run the command 'npm init playwright@latest'.
+For an already created repository you should use:

+npm install
+npx playwright install

-To run an autotest, you need to run the command 'npx playwright test'.
+To run an autotest, you need to run the command: npx playwright test